linchpin/action-get-latest-tag/README.md

 [![release][release-badge]][release]
 [![license][license-badge]][license]

-This is a GitHub Action to get a latest Git tag.
+This is a fork of GitHub Action actions-ecosystem/action-get-latest-tag to get a latest Git tag.

 It would be more useful to use this with other GitHub Actions' outputs.